Equitable Life PPI Claim

 Don't Delay!
 If you would like to start your PPI Claim against Equitable Life, complete the form at the top of this page.

 * PPI refunds obtained through our claims service, amount is prior to our fees plus VAT and any income tax.

 Many customers may have been mis-sold PPI (Payment Protection Insurance) by Equitable Life, PPI may have been added to a customer's policy by Equitable Life, in some cases without their knowledge.
 Equitable Life may have denied a credit application if PPI was refused by the customer.

 Equitable Life PPI wasn't all bad, it was intended to protect borrowers' from being unable to make repayments if they were unable to work due to illness or injury.
 The problem was how PPI was mis-sold by Equitable Life.

-There are many examples of Equitable Life mis-selling PPI, some consumers were not even made aware by Equitable Life that PPI was added to their policy, and if the customer was made aware that PPI had been attached, they were not told by Equitable Life that it was optional.
+There are many examples of Equitable Life mis-selling PPI, some customers were not even made aware by Equitable Life that PPI was added to their policy, and if the customer was made aware that PPI had been attached, they were not advised by Equitable Life that it was optional.

 A new PPI mis-selling factor called "Plevin", which means if over 50% of the PPI premiums you paid were set out as commission to Equitable Life, and this was not disclosed to you at the point of sale, then you would be due compensation from Equitable Life.